Data formatting

 When you select references you can choose between providing data in JSON or plain format

-When the data is used in other Next Matter steps or to complete integration, we recommend using the JSON format as this is the format most systems parse and understand.
+When the data is used in other Next Matter steps or to complete integration, we recommend using the JSON format, as most systems parse and understand this format.

 If you want the data to be provided in a human-readable format to display it to users, use the plain format.

-When you send data from Next Matter to third-party tools, it's a good idea to check in the tool's documentation which format is preferable.
+When you send data from Next Matter to third-party tools, it's a good idea to check the tool's documentation to see which format is preferable.

 Differences in formats